kaegi/MorphMan/README.md

 -   _Documents/Anki/addons/morph/*.py_

 This plugin works for following languages:
--   Every language that uses spaces to seperate its words (English, Russian, Spanish, etc.).
+-   Every language that uses spaces to separate its words (English, Russian, Spanish, etc.).
 -   Japanese.
 In this case you will additionally need to install the _[Japanese Support](https://ankiweb.net/shared/info/3918629684)_ plugin in Anki.
 -   More languages can be easily added if that is requested and morpheme-splitting-tools are available for it.